alazifi/FungiGuard-Firmware/README.md

-# FungiGuard is an alias for this products
+# FungiGuard
+FungiGuard is an alias for this product.
+It has ability to monitor and control of mushroom farming room to produce good quality and fresh mushroom.
+Can be remoted manually every where and every time with Thingsboard platform. :smiley:

 ## A shed consists of these devices: